MichalOpoka/ecfr/cfr/title-07-Agriculture/subtitle-B-Regulations-Department-Agriculture/chapter-IV-Federal-Crop-Insurance-Corporation-Department-Agriculture/part-407-Area-Risk-Protection-Insurance-Regulations/section-407.9.md

 *Total premium.* The amount of premium before subsidy, calculated in accordance with section 7(d)(1).

-*Transitional acreage.* Acreage on which organic farming practices are being followed that does not yet qualify to be designated as organic acreage.
+*Transitional acreage.* Acreage in transition to organic where organic farming practices are being followed, but the acreage does not yet qualify as certified organic acreage.

 *Trigger revenue.* The revenue amount calculated in accordance with section 12(b).